How Planting Trees Can Reduce Your Carbon Footprint

 If you're looking to reduce your carbon footprint and give back to the planet, trees are one of the most effective and personally beneficial ways to do it.
 A nicer home, a better environment, and more money in your wallet.

-Those are some pretty good reasons to plant a tree.
+Those are some pretty good reasons to plant trees.

 Know Your Carbon Emissions